Palace of Aachen: Council Hall

-The dimensions of the hall (1,000 m^{2}) were suitable to the reception of several hundreds of people at the same time: although the building has been destroyed, it is known it was 47,42 metres long, 20,76 metres large and 21 metres high.
-The plan seems to be based upon the Roman aula palatina of Trier.
-The structure was made of brick, and the shape was that of a civil basilica with three apses: the largest one (17,2 m), located to the West, was dedicated to the king and his suite.
-The two other apses, to the North and South, were smaller.
+The size of the hall (1,000 m^{2}) was suitable to the reception of several hundred people at the same time: although the building has been destroyed, it is known it was 47.42 metres long, 20.76 metres large and 21 metres high.
+The plan seems to be based upon the Roman Aula Palatina of Trier.
+The structure was made of brick, and the shape was that of a civil basilica with three apses: the largest one (17.2 m), located to the west, was dedicated to the king and his suite.
+The two other apses, to the north and south, were smaller.
 Light entered through two rows of windows.
-The inside was probably decorated with paintings depicting heroes both from the Ancient times and contemporary.
+The inside was probably decorated with paintings depicting heroes both ancient and contemporary.
 A wooden gallery girdled the building between the two rows of windows.
-From this gallery could be seen the market that was held North of the Palace.
+The market north of the Palace could be seen from this gallery.
 A gallery with porticos on the southern side of the hall gave access to the building.
 The southern apse cut through the middle of this entrance.